Budibase/website/content/legal/templates/legal-case-management-template/index.md

 ### Workflow automation

-Our template is built to automate legal workflows.
+Our template is built to automate legal case management workflows.
 Trigger our library of automations using any in-app action.
 Use handlebars expressions, formula variables, conditional UIs, third-party integrations, or our built-in JavaScript editor to create powerful custom functions.

 With Budibase, it’s easy to automate everything from project approval, to invoicing, document sharing, status reports, and more.